saastechacademy/foundation/project-ideas/fulfillment-center-mgmt/reinitializeShipment.md

 * Set the shipment's `statusId` to "SHIPMENT_INPUT".

 2. **Shipment Route Segment Update:**
+* voidShipmentLabel, I think following steps should be part of voidShipmentLabel
 * Retrieve the `ShipmentRouteSegment` record associated with the shipment.
 * Update `shipmentMethodTypeId` and `carrierPartyId`, set it to NULL
 * Update `ShipmentRouteSegment` status to SHRSCS_NOT_STARTED